JustGritt/P2E-Token-Tool/README.md

 # P2E Token Tool (PTT)
 ![License](https://img.shields.io/static/v1?label=license&message=MIT&color=green) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/JustGritt/Random-ROI-Tool) ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/JustGritt/Random-ROI-Tool)

 [P2E Token Tool](#) or PTT for short is a simple website aiming to simplify the calculations for your regular Play-to-Earn income.
 You want to track your potential gains overtime?
-We have all the tools you need.
+PTT have all the tools you need.
 <br>

 ## Table of Contents